AbdulRahmanAlHamali/flutter_pagewise/README.md

    }
  );
  ```
+ * `PagewiseSliverGrid`: A pagewise implementation of [SliverGrid](https://docs.flutter.io/flutter/widgets/SliverGrid-class.html).
+It could be used similar to `PagewiseGridView` for cases where a sliver is needed.
+ * `PagewiseSliverList`: A pagewise implementation of [SliverList](https://docs.flutter.io/flutter/widgets/SliverList-class.html).
+It could be used similar to `PagewiseListView` for cases where a sliver is needed.

 The classes provide all the properties of `ListViews` and
 `GridViews`.
 In addition, you must provide the `itemBuilder`, which